0LNetworkCommunity/libra-legacy-v6/language/diem-framework/modules/doc/Globals.md

 ## Struct `GlobalConstants`

-Global constants determining validator settings & requirements Some constants need to changed based on environment; dev, testing, prod.
+Global constants determining validator settings & requirements Some constants need to be changed based on environment; dev, testing, prod.
 epoch_length: The length of an epoch in seconds (~1 day for prod.)
 max_validator_per_epoch: The maximum number of validators that can participate
 subsidy_ceiling_gas: TODO I don't really know what this is